derekbarber/derekbarber.ca/source/resume/index.markdown

 I am an experienced polyglot software developer with a focus on web and mobile applications.
-In recent years my focus has been on developing web applications with Ruby, Rails, and JavaScript (including Node and React).
-On the mobile side I have experience developing cross-platform apps using React Native as well as building native iOS apps using Swift.
+In recent years my focus has been on developing web applications with Ruby, Rails and JavaScript (including React and Svelte).
+On mobile I have experience developing cross-platform apps for iOS & Android using Flutter as well as building native iOS apps using Swift.
 I also have recently been exploring functional programming and have been enjoying Elixir and the Phoenix framework.